mahir1010/MuSeqPose/ReadMe.md

 ## Synchronized Playback Widget

-The Synchronized Playback Widget is generates multiple frame-synced streams of data as configured in the project file.
-It can include annotation videos and realtime reconstruction or line plots.
+The Synchronized Playback Widget generates multiple frame-synced streams of data as configured in the project file.
+It can include annotation videos and real-time reconstruction or line plots.

 <p align="center"><img src="docs/images/sync_view.png"></p>